 - Preheat oven to 400 degrees.
 Lightly grease a 10” (or 10¼”) tart pan with a removable bottom.

-- In a medium bowl, combine flour, sugar and salt.
+- In a medium bowl, combine the flour, sugar and salt.
 Add the butter and rub it into the flour mixture with your fingertips until it resembles coarse meal.
 Add the milk and mix with a fork.
 When the ingredients start to come together, use your hands to lightly knead the dough in the bowl until it forms a ball.

 - Press the dough into the bottom and up the sides of the prepared tart pan.

 - Bake crust for 12-15 minutes or until golden brown.
-Remove crust from oven and let cool completely.
+Remove crust from the oven and let cool completely.